nathanshelly/garden/src/routes/blog/posts/intro-to-vim.md

 date: 2019-11-17T20:30:00.000Z
 ---

-An intro to Vim's fundamentals.
+An introduction to Vim's fundamentals

 <!-- more -->

 This post is an opinionated introduction to some of [Vim](https://www.vim.org/)'s fundamentals.
 It touches on `.vimrc` configuration and plugins (or plugin managers) briefly but leaves most of that for another guide (which I will hopefully get around to writing someday 🤞).

 > I originally wrote this guide while TAing an introductory systems class at Northwestern University.
 Since writing it I have switched from `vim` to [`neovim`](https://github.com/neovim/neovim).
-These two editors are actually so similar that every single thing I wrote here translates though so thankfully no need to rewrite ✏️
+These two editors are so similar that every single thing I wrote here translates though so thankfully no need to rewrite ✏️
 >
 > Here's my [current configuration](https://github.com/nathanshelly/.files/tree/master/neovim) and [my specific reasoning for using `neovim`](https://github.com/nathanshelly/.files/tree/master/neovim#why-neovim) if you're curious.